CumulusNetworks/docs/content/cumulus-netq-53/NVLink-Management/Fault-Tolerance.md

 ## Disable Fault Tolerance

-Fault tolerance is enabled by default for GB200 and GB300 switches and should be disabled for VR switches.
+Fault tolerance is enabled by default for GB200, GB300, and non-HA VR switches and should be disabled for VR switches that are configured with HA.
 To disable the feature, set `service-failover-enabled` to `false` in `common.yaml`.